aquast/solarmetrics/README.md

  1. InfluxDB
  2. Telegraf
  3. Grafana
- 4. USB-Driver the CC-USB-RS485-150U PC Communication Cable - if used
+ 4. USB-Driver for the CC-USB-RS485-150U PC Communication Cable - if used

 ## Installation